 In the early 19th and 20th century, Kentucky hemp was booming and Kentucky was the biggest producer in the United States.
 George Washington and Thomas Jefferson had both been hemp farmers, and hemp was even used as legal tender in the colonies.

-In fact, a 1938 article in Popular Mechanics called hemp a billion dollar product, describing a new industry beginning to take root in Winona, Minnesota where hemp was “machined and processed chemically to fit for manufacturing into yarn and cord, which later is made into rugs, various forms of cloth and the majority of spun material into mops.”
+In fact, a 1938 article in Popular Mechanics called hemp a billion dollar product describing a new industry beginning to take root in Winona, Minnesota where hemp was “machined and processed chemically to fit for manufacturing into yarn and cord.”

 So what happened?
-Why didn’t hemp live up to that promise?
+Why didn’t hemp live up to that promise to become a billion dollar product?

 The Fiber Wars